-Prior to the outbreak of the American Civil War, Billings (1838-1913) worked as a member of the Anatomy Faculty at the Medical College of Ohio from 1860-1861.
-He then joined the U.S. Army in in-hospital service as a surgeon and medical statistician from 1862 to 1864.
-Billings then took charge of the surgeon-general's office 1865-1883.
-Other prominent postings included Curator of the Medical Museum and Library (1884-1895); University of Pennsylvania, Hygiene Faculty (1891); Director, University Hospital (1893-1896); Director, New York Public Library (1896-1913); Chairman, Board of Directors at the Carnegie Institution (19005-1913).
+Billings worked at: Anatomy Faculty, Medical College of Ohio 1860-1861; U.S. Army: In-hospital service as surgeon and medical statistician 1862-64; In charge of library of the surgeon-general's office 1865-1883; Curator of Medical Museum and Library 1884-1895; University of Pennsylvania: Hygiene Faculty 1891; Director, University Hospital 1893-1896; Director, New York Public Library 1896-1913; Chairman, Board of Directors, Carnegie Institution 1905-1913.

 In 1873, he drafted plans for organization and construction of Johns Hopkins University Hospital and recommended the pavilion plan for the construction of the hospital.
 This type of plan was soon used across the country.
 Billings wrote many reports dealing with hospital administration and the training of hospital personnel.
-He served as a medical advisor to the Hopkins estate trustees, in which he played an important role in determining the organization, philosophy, and faculty of the Johns Hopkins Medical School.
+He served as medical adviser to the Hopkins estate trustees in which he played an important role in determining the organization, philosophy, and faculty of the Johns Hopkins Medical School.

-Additional papers can be found at the Library of Congress, the University of Pennsylvania Library, Johns Hopkins University Library, and the University Rochester Library; Billings is listed as a correspondent in the following entries in NUCMC: MS60-2743, MS61-2320, MS66-1482, MS68-1698, MS69-1373, MS72-1037, MS73-41, and MS82-1331.
+Additional papers can be found at the Library of Congress, the University of Pennsylvania Library, Johns Hopkins University Library, and the University of Rochester Library; Billings is listed as a correspondent in the following entries in NUCMC: MS60-2743, MS61-2320, MS66-1482, MS68-1698, MS69-1373, MS72-1037, MS73-41, and MS82-1331.

 Dain, Phyllis.
 John Shaw Billings.
 In Dictionary of American Library Biography.
 Libraries Unlimited, Inc. Littleton, CO, 1978. and NUCMC.